Ultimate Walt Disney World Planning Guide (2024 & 2025)

 animal kingdom lodge

-On average, a typical Walt Disney World vacation for a family of 4 in 2024 will cost about $6,559.
-This includes a 7-night hotel stay at a Disney Value Resort, 6 days of standard theme park tickets, Genie+ or Lightning Lane service, and quick-service meals for 4 people over the course of the trip.
+On average, a typical Walt Disney World vacation for a family of 4 in 2025 will cost about $6,785.
+This includes a 7-night hotel stay at a Disney Value Resort, 6 days of standard theme park tickets, Lightning Lane service for at least one ride per day, and quick-service meals for 4 people over the course of the trip.

 Just like any vacation, you might want to plan for additional expenses such as transportation costs, upgrades, a longer stay, and souvenirs; or you might opt to save some money by staying off-site, shortening your trip, spending a day or two away from the parks, or visiting during the off-season.